Support for online Delegated Authorisers

 We recommend you save this URL as a favourite on any web browsers you use.

 b.
-Enter your ESL username and password and select ‘Login’.
+Enter your ESL username and passphrase and select ‘Login’.

 You will be taken to the Delegated Authoriser Landing page.